Employing a Qualified PA

 The PA’s qualifications and registration on the PA-Managed Voluntary Register (PA-MVR) should be checked.

-The Faculty of Physician Associates (FPA) recommends that employers only employ PAs who have graduated from a recognised UK or US training programme.
+The Faculty of Physician Associates (FPA) recommends that employers only employ PAs who have graduated from a recognised UK or US training programme and have sat the Physician Associate National Examination (PANE).
 The FPA will accredit UK training programmes in due course.

 The governance policy should specify that PAs have a contractual obligation to be registered on the MVR held at the RCP in London and that registration status will be checked at appointment and annually thereafter.
 All essential job specifications and adverts should also state this.
 Employers should also stipulate the outcome of failure to comply with this obligation.